aqiu384/p5r-walkthrough/src/walkthrough.md

 ### July
 #### Fri 7/1
 ##### Train
-* Finish reading "The ABCs of Crafting" (Doubles the number of items that can be crafted)
+* Finish reading "ABCs of Crafting" (Doubles the number of items that can be crafted)
 ##### Class
 * Question: "Barbarian's head."
 (Knowledge +2)
 ##### Daytime
-* Borrow "Speed Reading" from library
+* Borrow "Speed Reader" from library
 * Buy Yakisoba Pan from school store
 * Buy Retro Game Set from recycling shop
-* Buy Mammoth Lottery ticket from Shibuya
+* Buy Mammoth Summer lottery ticket from Shibuya (Does not unlock "Easy Money", only weekly or daily prizes do)
 * Lovers Rank 8
 ##### Evening
 * Trade Yakisoba Pan for Black Robe